Smart Start Checklist

 Click here to activate your computer account.
 If you have created an account as part of the RIT admissions process, this same account becomes your student account upon payment of your tuition deposit.
 If you did not create an account as part of the admissions process, you will receive an email with instructions to activate your computer account once you have paid your tuition deposit.
 If you need assistance, contact the ITS Service Desk at rit.edu/its/help or 475-4357.
 For help navigating the Student Information System (SIS) for course searches, please review the SIS Wiki.

-Make sure to return your health history and immunization forms.
-New York State law mandates that all college students provide proof of vaccinations.
-Make sure you are up to date on your immunizations and send in your completed forms to the Student Health Center.
+Be sure to return your health history and immunization forms.
+New York State Law mandates that all college students provide proof of vaccinations.
+Make sure you are up-to-date on your immunizations and send in your completed forms to the Student Health Center.

 Although there are ample alternative options, if you are bringing a vehicle with you to campus, you are required to register it upon arrival.
 Click here to register your vehicle.

 Get around campus with the help of our campus maps and dining locations.
 Plus, check out our Quick Reference Guide for a comprehensive list of RIT's commonly used acronyms.

 At RIT, our office of Public Safety delivers "services and initiatives contributing to a safe community, sensitive to the uniqueness of individuals and groups engaged in living, learning, and working on campus."
 RIT also offers the free TigerSafe Mobile App, providing you with important safety alerts and instant access to campus safety resources.